 Jade completed her articles with Halifax Water, McInnes Cooper, Sipekne’katik First Nation and the Treaty and Aboriginal Rights Research Centre.
 Once she completed her articles she practiced as an associate and defence attorney prior to the creation of MACKILLOP PICTOU LAW GROUP.

-Jade practices all forms of litigation including but not limited to Criminal Defence, Civil Litigation, Indigenous and Aboriginal law.
-Jade is in court almost daily defending the rights of her clients.
-She is adamant on expanding the cultural lens of the criminal justice system.
+Her primary focus is on Criminal Defence, Indigenous and Aboriginal law.
+She also assists with Regulatory, Municipal and Small Claims matters.
+She is in court almost daily defending the rights of her clients.
+She is adamant on expanding the cultural lens of the justice system.

-Jade is a fearless advocate and is proud to assist members of the community in their legal matters.
+Jade is a fearless advocate and is proud to assist members of the community with their legal matters.